mcampopiano/Tweet-lightning/README.md

 ### PART 1

-1. Write a function named `tweetConcat` that returns a string.
+1. In main.js, write a function named `tweetConcat` that returns a string.
    The function should have two parameters:

    - one for a programming concept